TransmodelEcosystem/EUDIT/wiki/use-cases/EUDIT_UC1_Catalogue_consultation.md

 ### Part 7 — Business Rules

-* **Catalogue presentation rules:** Products may be ordered by operator, popularity, local usability, marketing rules, or operator priorities.
+* **Catalogue presentation rules:** Products may be ordered by network, zone, product type, popularity, local usability, marketing rules, or operator/platform priorities.
 * **Usage parameters:** Travel conditions can include interchange allowance, break of journey, validity duration, etc.
 * **Commercial conditions:** Rules may apply for exchanging, refunding, cancelling, reserving, etc.
 * **Optional paid parameters:** Some parameters may be optional but available at an additional price (e.g., different luggage allowances).